Cerberus-ik/rr-live/Riot-GG/README.md

 Next we create a ``Runnable`` for each game a summoner has played and that fulfils our criteria.

 #### Step 3 get the games
-Do avoid duplicated games we only multi thread the process of getting all the games with the ``getMatch`` api.
+To avoid duplicated games we only multi thread the process of getting all the games with the ``getMatch`` api.
 This takes only a few milliseconds depending on the amount of games a summoner has played since the last check.